 How do I obtain an Online DBS?

-• Club Welfare Officers or Club ID Verifiers can initiate an on-line DBS, you will need to provide:
+• Club Safeguarding Officers or Club ID Verifiers can initiate an on-line DBS, you will need to provide:

 o Full name

 o Email address

 o Role with your club